nanome-ai/plugin-add-hydrogens/README.md

 ### Docker Usage

-To run Add Hydrogens in a Docker container:
+To run Hydrogens in a Docker container:

 ```sh
 $ cd docker